rsperberg/rsperberg.github.io/_posts/2015-02-01-essential-js-links.md

 Bundle modules for the browser. “browserify is a tool for compiling node-flavored commonjs modules for the browser.

-“You can use browserify to organize your code and use third-party libraries even if you don't use node itself in any other capacity except for bundling and installing packages with npm.
+“You can use browserify to organize your code and use third-party libraries even if you don’t use node itself in any other capacity except for bundling and installing packages with npm.

 “The module system that browserify uses is the same as node, so packages published to npm that were originally intended for use in node but not browsers will work just fine in the browser too.